Russia–Turkey relations: Early history

-Slavic and Turkic peoples have been in contact for centuries along the Eurasian Steppe.
+Slavic and Turkic peoples have been in contact for centuries along the Eurasian Steppe, especially the Volga.
 Medieval Turkic kingdoms like Khazaria, Cumania, Volga Bulgaria, the Kipchak Khanate, the Khanate of Kazan, the Crimean Khanate, the Astrakhan Khanate and the Khanate of Sibir were established in parts of present-day Russia, with a continuing demographic, genetic, linguistic and cultural legacy.

-The Turks in Anatolia were separated from Russia by the Black Sea and the Polish–Lithuanian Commonwealth to the northwest and the Caucasus mountains to the east.
+The Turks in Anatolia were separated from Russia by the Black Sea and the Polish–Lithuanian Commonwealth to the northwest and the Caucasus Mountains to the east.
 The Turks founded the Ottoman Empire in Anatolia and began expanding outwards, while Russia was doing the same.
 The two empires began a series of clashes over the Black Sea basin.

 The conquest of Constantinople in 1453 by the Ottomans marked the end of the Christian Byzantine Empire, and Russia became the seat of the Eastern Orthodox Church and its rulers inherited the Byzantine legacy.